SharuGitHubSpace/SentenceEmbedding_InferSent/README.md

 # SentenceEmbedding_InferSent - Sentence Embedding using InferSent

-## Sentence Embedding Model - Infersent\n",
+## Sentence Embedding Model - Infersent,
-"1) Load the file in Contect folder and use the model to perform Sentence embedding on the file\n", "2) This Model Uses some function models.py and extract_features.py which needs to be present in the same location as the code\n", "3) The Model does the encoding to generate the vectors.
-NOTE : The Word to Vectore packages for this Model needs to be in the Local machines / in content folder for the model to work well .\n", "Example : W2V_PATH = 'content/GloVe/glove.840B.300d.txt' if model_version == 1 else 'content/fastText/crawl-300d-2M.vec'\n", "4) Uses the function cosine(u, v) to calculate the Cosine Similarity of the vectors
+1) Load the file in Contect folder and use the model to perform Sentence embedding on the file\n",
+2) This Model Uses some function models.py and extract_features.py which needs to be present in the same location as the code\n",
+3) The Model does the encoding to generate the vectors.
+NOTE : The Word to Vectore packages for this Model needs to be in the Local machines / in content folder for the model to work well .\n", "Example : W2V_PATH = 'content/GloVe/glove.840B.300d.txt' if model_version == 1 else 'content/fastText/crawl-300d-2M.vec'\n",
+4) Uses the function cosine(u, v) to calculate the Cosine Similarity of the vectors

 **Download the word vectors to the Model**
 The First version is GloVe (V1) or fastText (V2) vectors: To download them the below funciton are used.